Diwali, the festival of lights, is just around the corner and what better way to celebrate the festivities but with our furry best friends!

 How to help stray dogs in Diwali?

 - Please see that no one injures an animal – by tying up crackers to their tails or hurling a live fire at them.
-You may threat them with police action.
+You may threaten them with police action.

 - Help any stray animal on the road into your garden or garage and feed them food and water.